Md-Huzaifa-Islam/EquiSports/README.md

 - Stock Status
 - Image URL

-### 3. Equipment Ratings
+### 3. BackEnd Integration

-Users can rate each piece of equipment using a star rating system.
-The ratings help other users make informed decisions on which equipment to purchase.
+Backend is integrated using Expressjs, mongoDB, NodeJS and some middleware.
+The server is deployed using vercel.

 ### 4. Responsive Layout